 An international vision highly beneficial to French cinema According to Christian Rioux, President of the Académie des Lumières, "Over the past fifteen years, the Lumiere awards ceremony has stamped itself as a vital event on the French movie industry calendar.
 Ushering in the awards season, the Lumiere prizes offer the vision of foreign media correspondents on film production in France and around the world in the French language."

 In addition to foreign correspondents based in Paris, the Lumiere Awards also welcomed the presence of many journalists from Europe and America currently in Paris to attend the Unifrance-organized Rendez-Vous with French Cinema event.
 This awards ceremony is organized by the Académie des Lumières, which was founded in 1995 at the initiative of Daniel Toscan du Plantier and the American journalist Edward Behr.

-The following organizations are partners of the event: CNC (Centre national du cinéma et de l’image animée), Unifrance, Paris City Hall, TV5 Monde, the French Union of Film Critics (Syndicat français de la critique de cinéma, SFCC), the Quebec Society for the Development of Cultural Enterprises (Société de développement des entreprises culturelles du Québec, Sodec), and the Technical Image and Sound Commission (Commission supérieure technique de l’image et du son, CST).
+The following organizations are partners of the event: CNC - Centre national du cinéma et de l’image animée, Unifrance, Paris City Hall, TV5MONDE, the French Union of Film Critics (Syndicat français de la critique de cinéma, SFCC), the Quebec Society for the Development of Cultural Enterprises (Société de développement des entreprises culturelles du Québec, Sodec), and the Technical Image and Sound Commission (Commission supérieure technique de l’image et du son, CST).